bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/02_state.md

 	PendingPayeeships []*PendingPayeeship
 }
 ```
 ## Params

 `Params` is a module-wide configuration that stores system parameters and defines overall functioning of the ocr module.
-This module is modifiable by governance using params update proposal natively supported by the `gov` module.
+This module is modifiable by governance using params update proposal natively supported by `gov` module.

 Struct for the `ocr` module params store.
 ```go
 type Params struct {
 	// Native denom for LINK coin in the bank keeper